davenverse/circuit/site/docs/index.md

 - If that task attempt succeeds, the breaker is reset back to the `Closed` state, with the `resetTimeout` and the `failures` count also reset to initial values

-- If the first call fails, the breaker is tripped again into the `Open` state (the `resetTimeout` is multiplied by the exponential backoff factor)
+- If the first call fails, the breaker is tripped again into the `Open` state (after the inital `resetTimeout` it's passed to `backoff` to calculate the next timeout)

 ## Usage